 Road warrior syndrome got you feeling like you live in a bizarro world filled with too much work, too much expense account dining and too little normal human interaction?
 Want to find others with whom you can share your life away from home?
-These six social technologies are making it easier for you to re-connect with humanity while away from home:
+Today we bring you 6 solutions for networking while you travel, social technologies that are making it easier for you to reconnect with humanity while away from home:

 1.KLM Meet & Seat